Evilous10101-zz/The-Challenge/README.md

 The game is free to modfiy, play, and to create your own versions to distrubute but you cannot monitise it.
 Please look at the Lincense.txt for more information.

-To compile the game, download the source code.
+To compile the game, download the source code, then use electron and electron-builder to compile the game.
 To download a compiled copy then go to builds, then choose your OS.
 Download the file for your OS.